-Momono sekku, Girls’ Day or Hinamatsuri (雛祭り), occurs on March 3rd to wish and pray for girls’ health and future happiness in the household.
+Momono sekku, Girls’ Day or Hinamatsuri (雛祭り), occurs on March 3rd to wish and pray for girls’ health and future happiness.
 While children cannot drink alcohol (the legal age in Japan is 20), adults drink a special sake.

-Shirosake (白酒, “white sake” same Chinese characters but utterly different from the Chinese distilled alcohol baiju) is sweet, thick, and cloudy.
-Made of steamed glutinous rice, rice koji, and shochu, it’s aged for a month then ground up.
+Shirosake (白酒, “white sake” with the same Chinese characters but utterly different from the Chinese distilled alcohol baiju) is sweet, thick, and cloudy.
+Made of steamed glutinous rice, rice koji, and shochu, it’s aged for a month and then ground up.
 It has a 10% alcohol content.